elewoutv/pyGeniusOne/README.md

 - **Resolution time**
     - The time unit that will be used to express the active time.
 The resolution time defaults to 1 second.
 - **Throughput**
-    - Throughput is calculated everytime the total active time exceeds the resolution time (1 second).
+    - Throughput is calculated every time the total active time exceeds the resolution time (1 second).

 #### Algorithms